MelinHead225/Multi-Artifact-Analysis-SATD-SSW/README.md

-# Multi-Artifact-Analysis-of-Self-Admitted-Technical-Debt-in-Scientific-Software
+# Multi-Artifact-Analysis-SATD-SSW
+This repository is an artifact from the research paper:

-Replication package of the research paper "Multi-Artifact Analysis of Self-Admitted Technical Debt in Scientific Software".
+Multi-Artifact Analysis of Self-Admitted Technical Debt in Scientific Software.

 Context: Self-admitted technical debt (SATD) occurs when develop- ers explicitly acknowledge shortcuts or compromises in software, of-